 In August 2018, the Company initiated an at-the-market offering program (the "Common Stock ATM Program") pursuant to which it may offer through one or more sales agents and sell from time to time up to \$50 million of our common stock at prices prevailing at the time, subject to volume and other regulatory limitations.
-The Company did not issue and sell any common stock under the Common Stock ATM Program during the three and sixmonth periods ended June 30, 2020.
-During the three-month period ended June 30, 2019, the Company issued and sold 225,646 shares of common stock under the Common Stock ATM Program.
-The shares were sold at a weighted average price of \$17.40 per share for gross proceeds of approximately \$3.9 million before fees of approximately \$79,000.
+The Company did not issue and sell any common stock under the Common Stock ATM Program during the three and ninemonth periods ended September 30, 2020 and the three-month period ended September 30, 2019.
+During the nine-month period ended September 30, 2019, the Company issued and sold 225,646 shares of common stock under the Common Stock ATM Program for net proceeds of approximately \$3.8 million.
+The net proceeds were used for general corporate purposes, including investment in RMBS.

-On February 11, 2019, we issued and sold 1,800,000 shares of our Series B Preferred Stock.
+On February 11, 2019, the Company issued and sold 1,800,000 shares of its Series B Preferred Stock.
 The underwriters subsequently exercised their option to purchase an additional 200,000 shares for total proceeds of approximately \$48.4 million after underwriting discounts and commissions but before expenses of approximately \$285,000.
 The net proceeds from the Series B Preferred Stock offering were invested in RMBS and MSRs.

-In September 2019, we initiated a share repurchase program that allows for the repurchase of up to an aggregate of \$10.0 million of our common stock.
+In September 2019, the Company initiated a share repurchase program that allows for the repurchase of up to an aggregate of \$10.0 million of its common stock.
 Shares may be repurchased from time to time through privately negotiated transactions or open market transactions, pursuant to a trading plan in accordance with Rules 10b5-1 and 10b-18 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), or by any combination of such methods.
 The manner, price, number and timing of share repurchases are subject to a variety of factors, including market conditions and applicable SEC rules.
 The share repurchase program does not require the purchase of any minimum number of shares, and, subject to SEC rules, purchases may be commenced or suspended at any time without prior notice.
-Unless sooner terminated or extended, the share repurchase program expires on September 3, 2020.
-During the three-month period ended June 30, 2020, the Company did not repurchase any common stock pursuant to the repurchase program.
-During the six-month period ended June 30, 2020, the Company repurchased 142,531 shares of its common stock pursuant to the repurchase program for approximately \$1.8 million.
+During the three-month period ended September 30, 2020, the Company did not repurchase any common stock pursuant to the repurchase program.
+During the nine-month period ended September 30, 2020, the Company repurchased 142,531 shares of its common stock pursuant to the repurchase program for approximately \$1.8 million.
 In the period from the program's inception through December 31, 2019, the Company repurchased 235,950 shares of its common stock pursuant to the repurchase program for approximately \$3.5 million.